Kelly Sears: Works

 Sears gathers resources for images in her artwork and animations from discarded periodicals, books, encyclopedias, archival films, old magazines and advertisements and collages them together to create science fiction tales, horror movie narratives, and animated documentaries.
 These films are assembled using both of analogue and digital animation techniques.
 One of Sears earlier pieces made in 2003 is entitled Charles and Christopher.

 The Body Besieged created in 2009, created from work out books, reveals creepy, unrealistic body maneuvers.
 Another film from the same year titled Voice on the Line comments on how technology shapes communication, fears and desires.

 Various venues have shown her work such as the Sundance Film Festival, The Hammer Museum, the Los Angeles County Museum of Art, the Museum of Contemporary Art San Diego and the San Francisco Museum of Modern Art.
-Her work has also appeared at the San Francisco International Film Festival, The Ann Arbor Film Festival, the Festival of (In)Appropriation in San Francisco, California, Burning Bungalows: Experimental Film and Animation from L.A. he also has had various solo screenings at the following locations: Bennington College, Bennington VT, Hampshire College, Amherst, MA, River Gallery, Chelsea, MI, and the Museum of Fine Arts, Houston.
+Her work has also appeared at the San Francisco International Film Festival, The Ann Arbor Film Festival, the Festival of (In)Appropriation in San Francisco, California, Burning Bungalows: Experimental Film and Animation from L.A.
+She also has had various solo screenings at the following locations: Bennington College, Bennington VT, Hampshire College, Amherst, MA, River Gallery, Chelsea, MI, and the Museum of Fine Arts, Houston.